pub struct HashMap<K, V, S = DefaultHashBuilder, A: Allocator = Global> { /* private fields */ }

 pub unsafe fn get_many_key_value_unchecked_mut<Q, const N: usize>( &mut self, ks: [&Q; N], ) -> [Option<(&K, &mut V)>; N]

-Attempts to get mutable references to N values in the map at once, with immutable references to the corresponding keys, without validating that the values are unique.
+references to the corresponding keys, without validating that the values are unique.

-For a safe alternative see get_many_key_value_mut.
+For a safe alternative see get_many_key_value_mut

 §Safety